egouldo/r-netica-bn/README.md

-# r-netica-bn
+# R and Netica for Bayesian Networks

-This is the introduction to my book.
+This book is a guide to using the Netica API via the R programming language for developing Bayesian Networks.
+It covers all phases of BN development: from structural development and parameterisation to model evaluation.